Kim Jong Kook Revealed To Be Reason ‘Running Man’ Not Cancelled — How Did The ‘Tiger’ Convince Cast To Continue Popular SBS K-Variety Show?

 Last year in 2016 was one of the most hectic years for Running Man as it had both high and low points though more of the latter than the former.
-Pertaining to high points, Running Man reached major milestones in the K-variety show’s lifespan which includes have their phenomenal 100 vs. 100 episode featuring over 200 guests including Got7 and GFriend and their landmark 300th episode featuring BTS.
+About high points, Running Man reached major milestones in the K-variety show’s lifespan which includes have their phenomenal 100 vs. 100 episode featuring over 200 guests including Got7 and GFriend and their landmark 300th episode featuring BTS.

 Unfortunately, the low points of 2016 are what are most remembered for Running Man.
 Firstly, Gary — one of the original cast members since the very beginning — decided to leave.
 This followed-up with the SBS crew wanting to further change up the cast which included removing Kim Jong Kook and Song Ji Hyo and adding Kang Ho Dong.
 Eventually, the casting changes caused controversy which led to the decision to finally end Running Man after seven years.

 After Running Man was confirmed to conclude, the director of SBS Entertainment, Nam Seung Yong, went firstly to Kim Jong Kook to apologize for the debacle and plea for “Tiger” to not end the popular K-variety show but to continue onward, as reported by Korean news outlet Nate via translation by Soompi.
 After careful consideration which included taking in the fact the director of SBS Entertainment himself personally came to him to apologize, Jong Kook accepted the apology and agreed to continue onward with the variety show.
-Afterwards, the Seung Yong and Jong Kook visited other members, asking if they too would stay on the show.
+Afterward, the Seung Yong and Jong Kook visited other members, asking if they too would stay on the show.
 All of them agreed.

 SBS Entertainment would eventually confirm that Running Man would continue.
 A source associated with the K-variety show provided an official statement on the matter, specifically on Kim Jong Kook and Song Ji Hyo.